Week 17 NFL Picks: Season-Finale Betting Odds, Vegas Spreads and Projections

 While the above is easy, it does't get much easier than this one.

-The Philadelphia Eagles are on absolute fire as of late, with their backs against the walls over the past two weeks picking up wins over elite Los Angeles Rams and Houston Texans teams.
+The Philadelphia Eagles are on fire as of late, with their backs against the walls over the past two weeks picking up wins over elite Los Angeles Rams and Houston Texans teams.

 As for the Washington Redskins, well, implosion is the right word.
 Not only are the Redskins losing games, players talking out about issues is getting them cut: